belosnezhie/nodejs2025Q2-service/README.md

 OR

 ```
-docker compose --file docker-compose.prod.yml down
+docker compose --file docker-compose.prod.yml down --volumes
 ```

-### Running PostgreSQL database inside of the docker container
+### Running PostgreSQL database inside the docker container

-In this mode, only PostgreSQL database is running inside of the docker container, not app.
+In this mode, only PostgreSQL database is running inside the docker container, not app.

 To start the mode: